Helene Elliott

-Helene Elliott is an American sportswriter for the Los Angeles Times who is a general sports columnist.
+Helene Elliott is an American sportswriter.
+She worked for the Los Angeles Times from 1989 to 2024.
 She is the first female journalist to receive the Elmer Ferguson Memorial Award in 2005 for bringing "honor to journalism and to hockey".
 She served as president of the Professional Hockey Writers' Association from 1999 to 2001.

+Biography

+She was born and raised in Brooklyn, New York to a Jewish family.